BarjunM/hack-pad/Journal.md

 # June 26: Planning the Macropad

 I sketched out my vision for the DM’s Grimoire today—9 spell‑like keys RGB mood lights, and a Pi Zero 2 W brain.
 Brainstormed feature list and started rough layout sketches.
+Also watched a bunch of tutorials on how to do this.

 ![initial sketch](assets/frontpad.png)